Skip to main content

 • April 30, 2017

-"I have had fibromyalgia for about 8 years also develop osteoarthritis in my feet hands neck and back.
-Just weaning myself out of Prednisone and my pains are returning.
-Have decided today I will stay on prednisone and keep the dose at ten mg.
+"I have had fibromyalgia for about 8 years.
+I also developed osteoarthritis in my feet, hands, neck, and back.
+Just weaning myself off Prednisone, and my pains are returning.
+I have decided today that I will stay on Prednisone and keep the dose at ten mg.
 Quality of life is more important to me.
-Just to be able to move without stiffness is a relief!
-I am careful what I eat, very low sugar intake and moderate exercise has helped keep my body weight normal.
-(Besides other inflammatory drugs are known to contribute to heart attacks).
-I know someone who have been on cortisone for many years and she is not overweight and has not got osteoporosis. she manages her doses her self carefully she is now 80 years old. if she can do it I can do it too"
+Just being able to move without stiffness is a relief!
+I am careful about what I eat, with very low sugar intake, and moderate exercise has helped me keep my body weight normal.
+Besides, other inflammatory drugs are known to contribute to heart attacks.
+I know someone who has been on cortisone for many years, and she is not overweight and has not developed osteoporosis.
+She manages her doses carefully by herself.
+She is now 80 years old.
+If she can do it, I can do it too."

 8 / 10